narfisaeu/tikzpy/source/_examples/pytikZ_shapes/test_gen.rst

     * color = "r_g_b_trans"         , RGB values + transparency.
 Scale 0-255.
     * calor = "custom name"         , names defined in the :ref:`colors object <colors_cls>`

+note that can also be used the **transparent!30** color, to create transparencies.

     .. image:: test_shp_color.tikz.png
        :scale: 100 %
        :align: center